Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: LLM-PeerReview

 \subsection{Scoring}

-\paragraph{Naive point-wise scoring.} As shown in Figure~\ref{fig: method overview} and within our proposed LLM-PeerReview, the scoring phase occurs after the LLMs have first generated responses to the input queries.
-Using the LLM-as-a-Judge technique~\cite{gu2024survey}, each LLM judge can assign a \textit{point-wise score} to each response, representing its overall quality.
-For example, the score can range from [1, 2, 3, 4, 5], representing the levels of [``\texttt{Very Poor}'', ``\texttt{Poor}'', ``\texttt{Acceptable}'', ``\texttt{Good}'', ``\texttt{Excellent}'']. \footnote{1) It is worth noting that each scoring prompt contains both the corresponding query and the response to be evaluated, rather than presenting the response alone; 2) The scoring prompts that we designed and utilized in the experiments are provided in the Appendix.}
+As shown in Figure~\ref{fig: method overview} and within our proposed LLM-PeerReview, the scoring phase occurs after the LLMs have first generated responses to the input queries.
+Using the LLM-as-a-Judge technique~\cite{gu2024survey}, each LLM judge can assign a \textit{point-wise score} to each response, representing its overall quality. ~\footnote{For example, the score can range from [1, 2, 3, 4, 5], representing the levels of [``\texttt{Very Poor}'', ``\texttt{Poor}'', ``\texttt{Acceptable}'', ``\texttt{Good}'', ``\texttt{Excellent}''].}